Skip to content

 • Exposure to Toxic Chemicals – Many toxic chemicals and substances that are used in industrial workplaces can lead to various injuries, illnesses, or death.
 Most notably, asbestos, benzene, and lead can cause chemical burns, asphyxiation, and poisoning.
 Other ill effects may not present right away but can lead to lung damage or cancer later.

-What Injuries Do South Florida Industrial Accidents Cause?
+What Injuries Do Florida Industrial Accidents Cause?

 Industrial accidents refer to those that happen in non-office work environments, usually in construction sites, mines, factories, manufacturing plants, oil rigs, electrical plants, and chemical plants.
 Since these workplaces commonly feature heavy machinery and hazardous chemicals and sometimes require workers to work long or odd hours, the consequences of industrial accidents can include life-changing to potentially fatal injuries, such as: